+25% monthly increase in appointments

 Google Ads is a powerful tool in digital marketing, enabling businesses to reach a broad and highly targeted audience.
 It plays a crucial role in driving website traffic, increasing brand visibility, and generating leads or sales, making it an integral part of any comprehensive digital marketing strategy.

 The effectiveness of Google Ads varies depending on factors like industry, targeting, and ad quality.
-However, it’s generally considered super-effective.
+However, people generally think it works very well.
 According to WordStream, businesses make an average of $2 (£1.64) in revenue for every $1 (£0.82p) spent on Google.

 Advertisers bid on specific keywords related to their products or services, and when users enter those keywords into Google’s search engine, the ads are displayed.
 The ad placement is determined by a combination of the bid amount and the ad’s relevance and quality.

-Google Ads can significantly boost your online sales, especially with the help of shopping ads.
+Expert Google Ads PPC management can significantly boost your online sales, especially with the help of Google shopping ads.
 Shopping ads, displayed prominently in Google search results and the Shopping tab, allow you to showcase your products to a highly targeted audience actively searching for what you offer.

-According to Google, advertisers using Google Ads’ shopping campaigns typically see a 30% increase in the click-through rate and a 40% decrease in the cost per click compared to standard text ads.
-They feature compelling images and product details, making it easier for potential customers to make informed buying decisions, ultimately leading to higher conversion rates.
+According to Google, advertisers using Google Ads’ shopping campaigns with conversion tracking enabled typically see a 30% increase in the click-through rate and a 40% decrease in the cost per click compared to standard text ads.
+They show clear images and product details.
+This helps potential customers make informed buying decisions.
+Leading to higher conversion rates and better performance.

 With precise targeting and real-time data tracking, Google Ads can be a powerful tool for increasing your online sales, driving traffic to your ecommerce site, and achieving a strong return on investment.

-There are several types of Google Ads for marketing that cater to different business goals.
-These include Search, Display, Video, Shopping, and App Promotion Ads.
+There are several types of Google Ad campaign for marketing that cater to different business goals.
+These include Google Search Ads, Display ads, Video Ads, Google Shopping, and App Promotion Ads.
 Our experts have detailed the nuances of each ad type in our blog, helping you choose the right Google campaign for your specific product or service.

-No, Google doesn’t show the same ads to everyone.
-Google utilises dynamic and responsive ads, which adapt and personalise the content based on the user’s search query and context.
-These ads can generate a vast number of unique combinations to tailor the message to the individual viewer.
+No, Google doesn’t show the same ads to everyone in search engine results pages.
+Google PPC utilises dynamic and responsive ads utilising day parting and location targeting.
+Which adapt and personalise the content based on the time of the user’s search, context and their location.
+These ads paired with our bid management techniques can generate a vast number of unique combinations to tailor the message to the individual viewer.

 This dynamic and personalised approach improves the relevance, increasing the likelihood of engagement and conversions.